dwhiffing/fury/content/aar/nf/nf1_fp/body.md

 around the East shore of the island and Rapp to the West, with Teme, out of missiles, in reserve.
 Fate relented and Storm rounded a corner to see the Russian in Penguin 1 range.
 Two missiles ripped her apart to great rejoicing amongst the crew.
-Naval superiority was ours!.
+Naval superiority was ours\!.
 The squadron headed out to sea to avoid the Foxtrot, steering for Vardo.

 23:00 : Following a lull broken only by the raids on Banak, a series of